 The clouds became larger and more dominating as the planes gained altitude.
 Finally the planes broke through and rose above the clouds.
 Still higher they rose until the clouds appeared as puffs of smoke.

-Looking behind, Manfred saw black dots moving across the sky, circling around to sneak up from behind.
+Looking behind, Manfred saw black dots moving across the sky.
+Their challengers were circling around to sneak up from behind.
 He rocked his wings to attract the attention of his men and pointed behind with his thumb.
 Tilting the nose of his plane up for a steep climb, he exhilarated in the intoxicating rush of adrenaline that heightened all his senses in preparation for another contest of skill and daring.

 At the peak of the climb, his plane upside down, he did a half-roll and fired a burst at the approaching British Camels.
 They whizzed past unharmed, the roar of their engines at maximum power sending an icy thrill through his bones.